094459/newsletter-oss-projects/README.md

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)

+**graphrag-toolkit**

+[graphrag-toolkit](https://aws-oss.beachgeek.co.uk/464) is a Python toolkit for building GraphRAG applications.
+It provides a framework for automating the construction of a graph from unstructured data, and composing question-answering strategies that query this graph when answering user questions.
+The toolkit uses low-level LlamaIndex components – data connectors, metadata extractors, and transforms – to implement much of the graph construction process.
+By default, the toolkit uses Amazon Neptune Analytics or Amazon Neptune Database for its graph store, and Neptune Analytics or Amazon OpenSearch Serverless for its vector store, but it also provides extensibility points for adding alternative graph stores and vector stores.
+The default backend for LLMs and embedding models is Amazon Bedrock; but, as with the stores, the toolkit can be configured for other LLM and embedding model backends using LlamaIndex abstractions. (#205)

 **guidance-for-natural-language-queries-of-relational-databases-on-aws**